nullifycoin/nullifycoin/README.md

 This is a research COIN and should not be used for any other purpose.

 Linux Ubuntu 12.04 x64
-sudo apt-get install build-essential libboost-all-dev libcurl4-openssl-dev libdb5.1-dev libdb5.1++-dev git qt-sdk libminiupnpc-dev git
+sudo apt-get install build-essential libboost-all-dev libcurl4-openssl-dev libdb5.1-dev libdb5.1++-dev git qt-sdk libminiupnpc-dev

 git clone https://github.com/nullifycoin/nullifycoin.git